Citing race, a federal judge strikes down parts of a 2021 Florida election law

 The law tightened rules on mailed ballots, drop boxes and other popular election methods — changes that made it more difficult for Black voters who, overall, have more socioeconomic disadvantages than white voters, U.S. District Judge Mark Walker wrote in his ruling.

 "For the past 20 years, the majority in the Florida Legislature has attacked the voting rights of its Black constituents," Walker wrote.
-Given that history, he said, any future election law changes should be subject to approval under the federal Voting Rights Act.
+Given that history, he said, some future election law changes should be subject to court approval.

 Florida's Republican-led legislature joined several others around the country in passing election reforms after Republican former President Donald Trump made unfounded claims that the 2020 election was stolen from him.
 Democrats have called such reforms a partisan attempt to keep some voters from the ballot box.